 We know there are a lot of great ski resorts in the United States but they’re not all kid-friendly so research ahead of time to be sure you’re picking the right resort for your family.

 Check out these other great resources:

-- Some families book their ski trip at Angel Fire a year in advance especially for trips during the holidays or on spring break.
-Book as early as possible to reserve your child’s spot in the ski school.
+- Some families book their ski trip at Angel Fire Resort one year in advance, especially for trips during the holidays or on spring break.
+Book as early as possible to reserve your child’s spot in ski school.

 - The family can go snow tubing at the base of the mountain.
 Purchase a ticket to spend an hour enjoying this activity.